raphaelmue/dashup/docs/specifications/srs/SRS.md

 provision of data by external APIs and servers should therefore have a decent response time.

 ### 3.5.3 Capacity
-The dashboard has to be designed for a large number of users.
+The web application has to be designed for a large number of users.
 An increase of new members should not slow down the system in the same way.
 The amount of widgets that can be displayed on the central dashboard should remain unrestricted.
 Pagination should only be used in the marketplace.
 Furthermore only one API can be added to a custom panel.